QuickDapp/QuickDapp-OLD/docs/getting-started.md

 * db: `quickdapp`
 * schema: `public`

-Install Postgres on your system and create the `quickdapp` database, ensuring the `postgres` user has full system-level privileged access to it.
+Install PostgreSQL on your system and create the `quickdapp` database, ensuring the `postgres` user has full system-level privileged access to it.

 Let's get the dev database setup: